CalebeCopello/The-Complete-JavaScript-Course-2023-From-Zero-to-Expert-/README.md

 console.log(isEven)
 ```
 again it's only possible because it's an expression.
 In other words, we have and statement `let isEven` and to fulfill the slot, we need an expression, in this case `(number % 2) == 0 ? true : false`

+## Developer’s log, Stardate 2310.20

+### Strict Mode

+It's possible to activate strict mode on any JavaScript file just by putting `'use strict'` at the top of the file.
+It will give more detailed information, like variables that are not defined or special names for variables that may be used in the future development of the language.
+So it's interesting, when developing using JS, to use this line at the top of any file.